-The Ultra Series ISC Cantilever Cell Transducer utilizes a twin sensing beam.
+The Ultra Series Cartridge Cell Transducer utilizes a twin sensing beam.
 Conversion from mechanical strain to an electrical signal is accomplished using semiconductor-based, piezoresistive strain gage elements.
-The Full Wheatstone Bridge configuration provides an electrically balanced output yielding twice the amount of signal swing as half-bridged transducers operated at the same excitation voltage.
+The full Wheatstone Bridge configuration provides an electrically balanced output yielding twice the amount of signal swing as half-bridged transducers operated at the same excitation voltage.
 Integral span compensation is used to correct for temperature induced gain changes.

-Ultra Series ISC Cantilever Cell Transducers can be mounted four different ways: Flange (FL), Stud (S), Pillow Block (PB) and Bearing (BB) that incorporate their own low friction bearings.
+Cartridge Cell Transducers can be mounted four different ways: Flange (FL), Stud (S), Pillow Block (PB) and Bearing (BB) that incorporate their own low friction bearings.
 Figure 7 shows these four mounting types.
 Refer to Section 4.2.2 for more information on Mounting Configurations.
-Although this figure represents mounting types for the Ultra Cantilever Transducer, the same types of mounting configurations are also applicable to Ultra ISC Cantilever transducers..

-Figure 7 Cantilever Cell Transducer Mounting Types
+Figure 7 Cartridge Cell Transducer Mounting Types

-The Ultra ISC has been developed for those customers who desire to send the transducer signal directly into their Controller, PLC, PAC, Drive, or Local I/O. It is responsibility of the customer to write this software.
+The Ultra ISC has been developed for those customers who desire to send the transducer signal directly into their Controller, PLC, PAC, Drive, or Local I/O. When a pair of transducers is used, the signal outputs can be zeroed, scaled, and summed by software.
+It is responsibility of the customer to write this software.

-3.1 FINAL CALIBRATION
+3.1 Final calibration

 When calibration is done though application software within the target controller, the greatest calibration accuracy is achieved though the use of individual gain and offset parameters for each of the two transducers (which generally are used in pairs).
-By using separate analog inputs and separate gain and offset parameters, you can correct for any transfer function differences arising from subtle mounting variations intrinsic to transducer output variations.
-If however the load cells are summed first and then digitized, the matching of load cell outputs (as affected by such things as load cell orientation relative to the wrap angle) becomes more critical.
+By using separate analog inputs in conjunction with separate gain and offset parameters, you can correct for any transfer function differences arising from subtle mounting variations or intrinsic to transducer output differences.
+If, however, the loadcells are summed first and then digitized, the matching of loadcell outputs (as affected by such things as loadcell orientation relative to the wrap angle) becomes more critical.

-The tradeoff between hardware cost and accuracy will impact the decision as to which approach users decide to take.
+The tradeoff between hardware cost and accuracy will impact the decision as to which interfacing approach users will decide to take.

-3.2 SOFTWARE SCALING
+3.2 Summing